Princess Mabel opens “Movies that Matter” Film Festival

 More information and pictures of Mabel and Friso’s attendance at the film festival can be found here.Filed under Dutch Royals

-Tagged Film Festival, Human Rights, Prince Friso, Princess Mabel, The Elders.
+Tagged Film Festival, Human Rights, Prince Friso of Orange-Nassau, Princess Mabel of Orange-Nassau, The Elders.